We credit Wecops and its creation to Kevin Purcell, Nick and Theresa Chinn, Irene Curtis and Helen King.

 Dan tweets as @DannoReynolds

-She joined the Metropolitan Police at the age of 20 and has mainly completed the roles of response and neighbourhoods.
-Her favourite job is driving the area car, responding to emergencies and securing ‘the golden hour.’
+She joined the Metropolitan Police at the age of 20 and her passion for front line policing remains!
+She is proud of her recent qualifications in Taser and Public Order and mainly enjoys driving the area car responding to emergencies and securing ‘the golden hour with her excellent team of officers.’

 Caroline tweets as @WeCopsCaroline

 Chris is an officer with the Met Police.
-He currently serves as a Temporary Patrol Sergeant in Lambeth.
+He is currently a Sergeant within the Custody directorate.

 He has spent most of his service working Pan-London with London’s Operational Support Unit (TSG).
 He served on ‘The Group’ during the 2011 Riots and was first responder to the Apollo Theatre collapse (2012).
 More recently, he was also a first responder to the Westminster Terror Attack (2017).Chris was a ‘Police Now’ Syndicate Lead for Cohorts 1 and 2, responsible for the training and development of trainee officers on the pioneering programme.
 Chris is heavily involved in voluntary work to support the families and colleagues of officers killed in the course of their duties.
 He is slowly building a network of officers across the UK who are likeminded and willing to assist with short notice ceremonial duties and pushing the importance of the cause within their home forces.